 The Critical Theory Workshop/Atelier de Théorie Critique is an international platform for transdisciplinary, cross-cultural and committed research in the arts, humanities and social sciences.
 Originally founded in 2008 by Gabriel Rockhill as a dual-language intensive summer research program at the Sorbonne and then the École des Hautes Études en Sciences Sociales, the Workshop has grown over the years to include additional activities.

-You will find here an outline of the 2019 summer program in Paris (as well as an application for prospective participants), testimonials from past participants in the summer workshop, the program for our 2019 spring symposium in Philadelphia, an archive of past programs, a video gallery of recorded events, information about our book series, responses to frequently asked questions, and much more.
+You will find here an outline of the 2019 summer program in Paris (as well as an application for prospective participants), an overview of the 2019 summer online course in collaboration with the University of the Commons, testimonials from past participants in the summer workshop, the program for our 2019 spring symposium in Philadelphia, an archive of past programs, a video gallery of recorded events, information about our book series, responses to frequently asked questions, and much more.
 A description of the summer program can be found below, and a flyer is available here.

 DESCRIPTION OF THE CTW/ATC SUMMER PROGRAM

 The summer workshop is an intensive research program that takes place in Paris, France.
 Its primary objective is to provide an international forum for transdisciplinary and comparative work in critical theory in the broadest sense of the term.
 Participants are exposed to the work of contemporary thinkers and engage with current debates in the Francophone world and beyond.
 Special attention is paid to traditions of radical thought that have often been suppressed or sidelined in the academy, including Marxism, anarchism, anti-colonial theory, materialist feminism and radical ecological thought.

 The Workshop, which takes place at the EHESS in central Paris and does not follow the